materialsproject/emmet/test_files/classical_md/ec_emc_system/README.md

 ```

-Then we reduced the trajectory length with
+We did not yet reduce the trajectory length but could with

 ```python
 # Create a writer for the output DCD file
 with mda.Writer("every_10th_frame.dcd", u.atoms.n_atoms) as writer:

     # Iterate over the trajectory with a step size of 10
     for ts in u.trajectory[::10]:
         # Write the current frame to the output DCD file